speedracer/speedracer/readme.md

 ### Lifespan

 A run can last 5 seconds maximum.
-You can stop it earlier by calling `speedracer.end()` directly from a script.
+You can stop it earlier by calling `speedracer.end()` directly from a script (more control to come).
-This is subject to change very soon.

 ### Scripts

 You can enjoy lots of ES6 goodness without any transpilation.
 The only limitation for now is that you can't require any other script via `commonjs` (but it's coming very soon!).
+You can browse examples [here](https://github.com/ngryman/speedracer/tree/master/test/fixtures).

 ## Reports